Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Kepler-56: Proof of Concept (Outer and Inner Companions)

 Because Kepler-56 contains a known outer planet, we observe the behavior of the system after the insertion of a hypothetical inner planet in Figure \ref{fig:panelplots}.
-We simulate the system both with and without GR in four configurations depicted in the middle column of Figure \ref{fig:panelplots}.
-The first configuration has no inner planet, and the known outer planet has been removed, and with its eccentricity increased to $e_{\rm out} = 0.8$ for example purposes.
-The second brings back the outer planet.
-The third and fourth configurations introduce a hypothetical inner companion first at an orbit close to its neighboring planets where the GR and Laplace-Lagrange timescales are roughly equal, and second at an orbit close to the host star where the GR timescale dominates.
+We simulate the system both with and without GR in four configurations depicted in the middle column of Figure \ref{fig:panelplots}. {The first configuration has no inner planet, and the known outer planet has been removed.
+The second brings back the outer planet, and its eccentricity has been increased to $e_{\rm out} = 0.8$ to exaggerate its effect for proof of concept purposes.} The third and fourth configurations introduce a hypothetical inner companion first at an orbit close to its neighboring planets where the GR and Laplace-Lagrange timescales are roughly equal, and second at an orbit close to the host star where the GR timescale dominates.
 For each configuration we plot the inclination of all the planets and their "orbital range" or the location of each planet's periapsis and apoapsis as functions of time.
 If one planets periapsis overlaps with another's apoapsis, we conclude the system will undergo an eventual orbit crossing and is likely unstable.
 The EKL timescale is smaller than both in all configurations, but because of Laplace-Lagrange and GR having weak influence over inclinations, the outer planet still causes large, synchronized inclination shifts.
 Broadly, we find that this system is quite stable even with the outer planet's eccentricity artificially increased.
 However, we find that in the third configuration, the hypothetical planet does undergo orbit crossing after 500,000 years, but only if GR is neglected.
-Because the outer known planet's eccentricity has been measured to be about $e_{\rm out} = 0.2$ \citep[][]{otorB+16}, the system is even more stable than these plots show.
-This system is a valuable test case for showing the the effects of when different timescales dominate or are comparable.
+Because the outer known planet's eccentricity has been measured to be about $e_{\rm out} = 0.2$ \citep[][]{otorB+16}, the system is even more stable than these plots show. {This modified system is a valuable test case to show how a multiplanet system can be stable in the presence of an extreme companion (where we have adopted a higher eccentricity for the outer planet to more clearly demonstrate its effect) and a possible inner planet.
+We further demonstrate in Figure \ref{fig:panelplots} third row that GR precession extends the stability regime.}